Betsy

 But credit to TasRacing for getting on the front foot on Wednesday morning.

-Instead of hiding it, becoming defensive or leak it to friendly media, they put out a statement to everyone owning up.
+Instead of hiding it, becoming defensive or leaking it to friendly media, they put out a statement to everyone owning up.
 They even invited the state’s integrity boss to investigate the fiasco.

 CEO Andrew Jenkins and his team have showed a few in the sport how to handle a tough story.
 No spin, no blaming the messenger or playing victim, just owning it.